Pigmentation – melasma

 PIGMENTATION- hypopigmentation or light patches

-There are many causes of light patches on the skin, which requires expert assessment by a dermatologist to make a diagnosis.
+There are many causes of light patches on the skin, which require expert assessment by a dermatologist to make a diagnosis.